 - Create voice rules as part of your brand guidelines.
 This will help when hiring designers, writers, and anyone who has a say in creating content for your brand.

-Social media marketing is a huge opportunity to build brand awareness while reaching large audiences.
-Its power lies within its accessibility.
-The majority of people have smartphones or tablets.
-There are 3.8 billion people active on social media.
-Social media allows you to create brand awareness in a few different ways.
+Social media marketing is a huge opportunity to build brand awareness while reaching large B2B audiences.
+Its power lies within its accessibility considering there are 3.8 billion people active on social media.

 - Create thought leadership content on platforms like LinkedIn and Twitter.
 By posting engaging content regularly, your brand becomes the authority in the very same industry you’re trying to reach.